rootkovska/rootkovska.github.io/_posts/2015-12-27-PastaCiccia.md

 The first triplet is more acceptable by arts pupils; the second by science pupils.

 Both the triplets assert an amount of falsity in the language itself; making the censorship, any form of it, just ... idiot; an abuse not because of constitutions and legal frameworks, but because of natural unconsistency; it is a bit deeper than 'human rights abuse'.
+If you add on top the huge amount (a number 'close to infinity') of internet corners ... and households ... why do we practice mass-enforced or institutional enforced censorship, gagging, etc?
+It should be clear that it benefits single individual only, in single circumstances only.
+That usually means there's a crime cover-up in the surroundings.

 ## <a name="surveillance"></a>Surveillance